 Rico: Well, the negatives, if you can put it that way, would be that we’re away from our families and friends or loved ones for months at a time and that is always hard.
-But then the positives, like I mentioned before, you find a new family, you make a family when you come on board a new ship, it may take a couple of days, a couple of weeks, but eventually we’re all here alone and we come here alone.
-And um, we just try and we’re trying to make or time here the best we can have fun and they’re always, a family like atmosphere that I enjoy very much on ships.
+But then the positives, as I mentioned before, you find a new family, you make a family when you come on board a new ship, it may take a couple of days, a couple of weeks, but eventually, we’re all here alone and we come here alone.
+And um, we just try and we’re trying to make or time here the best we can have fun and they’re always, a family-like atmosphere that I enjoy very much on ships.

 Raymond: So I have friends from all over, Lithuania in Brazil, all over the world, my contacts.
 OK.
 So here is the big one.
 I ask everybody the same question and I have some crazy stories.
 If I tell you the last one I had, I was like sitting there mouth open eyes like what the… you know, so they see what you’ve got.
 You’ve got like 22 years behind you so tell me the most shocking thing you’ve ever encountered or seen in your career at sea.